-The Cinderella Coaching Series is a fee-based 11 week training program designed specifically to meet the needs of new riders.
+The Cinderella Coaching Series is an 11 week training program designed specifically to meet the needs of new riders.

 Focus – Learn and practice cycling skills.
 The emphasis will be on practicing the skills – nothing we ask is going to be tremendously difficult (wait until you meet your coaches and you’ll understand: if we can do it, so can you!)
-Our goal is to ingrain the fundamentals of safe and efficient cycling in each student, so doing the right things will be become a habit – and you can save the adrenalin for the exceptional cases.
-The group size will be limited to provide a small coach-to-athlete ratio.
-Participation will be limited to new riders.
-If you are a past participant in our training series, you have already learned these basic skills and you are ready for the Conditioning Series!
+Our goal is to ingrain the fundamentals of safe and efficient cycling in each student, so doing the right things will be become a habit – and you can save the adrenaline for the exceptional cases.

 The following topics, and whatever else comes up, will be covered: